sighingnow/sighingnow.github.io/_posts/programming-language/scheme/2015-09-12-continuation_passing_style.md

 + every function takes an extra argument, its continuation
 + every argument in a function call must be either a variable or a lambda expression

+> This means that each function consumes a function that represents the rest of the computation relative to
+> this function call.
+To return a value, the function calls this "continuation function" with a return value;
+> to abort the computation it returns a value.

 以阶乘函数为例：